mandelsoft/documents/objectrelations/README.md

 But even under the assumption that attribute-based conditional authorizations (Cedar does support even to follow references) would be available, would it be possible to resolve our referencing object problem?

 Here, we have to see that regular authorizations always authorize principal to do something, for example setting a reference field to a dedicated value.
 But as we have seen in previous section, the problem is primarily not related to the question, *who* may establish a reference, but is such a reference allowed, it's some kind of context validation.
+It is not a restriction for operations at a given point in time, but for the desired state over time, even for changed permissions.

-### Solving object relation constraints with traditional  Authorization
+### Solving object relation constraints with traditional Authorizations

 But even if we would be content with such an authorization solution, we still have the problem with the responsibility.
 Authorizations of such kind are either maintained in a namespace for objects in this namespace or by cluster wide settings, which require some cluster-wide permissions.
 This is definitely not what the problem domain requires.